softlayer/githubio_source/content/reference/datatypes/SoftLayer_Container_Product_Order_Network/_index.md

 ---
 title: "SoftLayer_Container_Product_Order_Network"
-description: "This type contains the structure of network-related objects that may be specified when ordering services."
+description: "(DEPRECATED) This type contains the structure of network-related objects that may be specified when ordering services."
 layout: "datatype"
 tags:
     - "datatype"